CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 ## Overview

 Metacentrum users have access to a local Jupyterhub webserver where they can run either preset or their own Jupyter notebook servers.

 The Jupyter Notebook server is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

-The notebook servers can be spawn either on computational nodes of Metacentrum clusters or on OpenStack virtual nodes and the source code written by the user is saved in Jupyter notebook source files with the .ipynb suffix.
+The notebook servers can be spawn either on computational nodes of Metacentrum clusters or on OpenStack virtual nodes and the source code written by the user is saved in Jupyter notebook source files with the `.ipynb` suffix.
 These source files can contain not only the source code, but also descriptions, comments, images, plots and other elements to make it a complete scientific and educational tool for its users.

 ![pic](title-notebook.png)

 ## Login

 Log in using your Metacentrum Kerberos credentials.
-Your Kerberos ticket (which grants you access to Metacentrum resources) is usually valid for only 10 hours.
+Your **Kerberos ticket** (which grants you access to Metacentrum resources) **is usually valid for only 10 hours**.

 !!! warning